JongKI-PARK/OSTEPprac/CHAP03/README.md

 # Notice
 Program `process-run.py` is from https://github.com/remzi-arpacidusseau/ostep-homework/tree/master/cpu-intro
 see more details in https://github.com/remzi-arpacidusseau/ostep-homework/blob/master/cpu-intro/README.md
+question 4, 5 is closely related to chaper 36 (36.4 Lowering CPU Overhead with Interrupts) polling and interrupt in handling i/o job

 # Homework (simulation)
 With process-run.py , you can see the process state as it runs on the CPU.